hashicorp/consul/website/source/docs/guides/connect-production.md

 ### Fine Grained Enforcement

-Connect intentions manage access based only on service identity so it is sufficient for ACL tokens to only be unique per service and shared between instances.
+Connect intentions manage access based only on service identity so it is sufficient for ACL tokens to only be unique per _service_ and shared between instances.

-It is much better though if ACL tokens are unique per service _instance_ though.
-The reason for this is to limit the blast radius of a compromise.
+It is much better though if ACL tokens are unique per service _instance_ because it limit the blast radius of a compromise.

 A future release of Connect will support revoking specific certificates that have been issued.
-For example if a single node in a datacenter has been compromised, it will be possible to find all certificates issued to the agent on that node and revoke them blocking access to the intruder without taking unaffected instances of the service(s) on that node offline too.
+For example if a single node in a datacenter has been compromised, it will be possible to find all certificates issued to the agent on that node and revoke them.
+This will block all access to the intruder without taking unaffected instances of the service(s) on that node offline too.

-While this will work with service-unique tokens, there is nothing stopping an attacker from obtaining certificates while spoofing the agent ID of another agent - these certificates will not appear to have been issued to the compromised agent and so will not be revoked.
-If every service instance has a unique token however, it will be possible to revoke all certificates that were requested under that token which denies access to any certificate the attacker could generate.
+While this will work with service-unique tokens, there is nothing stopping an attacker from obtaining certificates while spoofing the agent ID or other identifier – these certificates will not appear to have been issued to the compromised agent and so will not be revoked.

+If every service instance has a unique token however, it will be possible to revoke all certificates that were requested under that token.
+Assuming the attacker can only access the tokens present on the compromised host, this guarantees that any certificate they might have access to or requested directly will be revoked.

-In practice managing per-instance tokens requires automated ACL provisioning, for example using [HashiCorp's Vault](https://www.vaultproject.io/docs/secrets/consul/index.html).
+In practice, managing per-instance tokens requires automated ACL provisioning, for example using [HashiCorp's Vault](https://www.vaultproject.io/docs/secrets/consul/index.html).